Where to next, for Australians with deafness or impaired hearing, relying on the CapTel phone and the captioning service?

 - Direct dial: You dial the phone number of the person you want to call, and vice-versa.
 No need to call the relay officer.

-- Accuracy: Captions are delayed but are usually quite accurate, due to the use of a trained human relay officer.
+- Accuracy: Captions are delayed but are usually quite accurate, due to the use of a trained human relay officer, as long as the speech is not too fast.

 - Emergency service: The user can call 000 directly.
 Emergency calls are prioritised.